hampusborgos/country-flags/README.md

 The flags are named by their 2-letter ISO-3166 country code, except for the constituent countries of Great Britain which have 6-letter codes "GB-ENG" etc).

-Also included is the flag of Kosovo named `Kosovo.svg`.
-Kosovo does not yet have a ISO country code.
+Kosovo uses the user-assigned country code `XK`, which is not part of the ISO standard, but in use by several multinational organizations.

 Also included is a JSON file that maps the ISO country code to the name of the country.